SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 is not part of the string.
 The carriage return or line feed before the ``"""`` that ends the literal is also not part of the string.
+To make a multiline string literal that begins or ends with a line feed, write a blank line as its first or last line.

-A multiline string literal can be indented;
+A multiline string literal can be indented using any combination of spaces and tabs.
-spaces and tabs that are part of that indentation are not part of the string.
+This indentation is not included in the string that the multiline string literal creates.
 The ``"""`` that ends the literal determines the indentation:
-Every nonblank line in the literal must begin with the same whitespace characters that appear before the ``"""`` terminator.
+Every nonblank line in the literal must begin with the same indentation that appears before the ``"""`` terminator.
-The string literals in the following code are equivalent:

-.. testcode:: multiline-string-literal

-   -> let x = "first line\nsecond line"
-   -> let y = """
-              first line
-              second line
-              """
-   >> x == y
-   << true
+You can include additional spaces and tabs after that indentation;
+those spaces and tabs appear in the string.

 Line endings in a multiline string literal are normalized to use the line feed (``\n``) character.